conallwang/MeGA/README.md

 ## :mega: Updates

+[2025-04-15] CVPR version is updated.
+See u in Nashville!

+[2025-03-10] Temporarily hide the repo for updating, which will be finished soon.

-[07/12/2024] All data of other subjects are released [here](https://drive.google.com/drive/folders/1N7pzrTtwBKQ033SZG5kukpFvT2RqoLXg?usp=sharing).
+[2024-12-07] All data of other subjects are released [here](https://drive.google.com/drive/folders/1N7pzrTtwBKQ033SZG5kukpFvT2RqoLXg?usp=sharing).
 Thanks for [ZiXuan](https://scholar.google.com/citations?user=3i9GwyIAAAAJ) providing the cloud storage.

-[07/8/2024] The data and pretrained models of Subject 306 have been released [here](https://drive.google.com/drive/folders/1R7fNJnWu6ZSqbIvpUWbAUfb5qdq2a8sp?usp=sharing)!
+[2024-08-07] The data and pretrained models of Subject 306 have been released [here](https://drive.google.com/drive/folders/1R7fNJnWu6ZSqbIvpUWbAUfb5qdq2a8sp?usp=sharing)!

-[01/8/2024] The Codes has been released!
+[2024-08-01] The Codes has been released!

-[06/5/2024] Add more results to the project page.
+[2024-05-06] Add more results to the project page.

-[28/4/2024] The official repo is initialized.
+[2024-04-28] The official repo is initialized.

 ## TODO